Lab-Grown diamonds

 Are lab-grown diamonds ecologically clean?

-The lab-grown industry perpetuates the myth of lab-grown diamonds being “sustainable” or “eco-friendly” and accuses natural diamonds of polluting the environment.
-Lab-grown diamonds are not ecologically clean, not to mention that most factories are located in countries with little regard for the environment.
+The myth of lab-grown diamonds’ “sustainability” or “eco-friendliness” is perpetrated by the producers.
+Lab-grown diamonds are “green,” which is achieved by painting the machinery with green paint (see illustration).
+All jokes aside, most factories are located in countries with little regard for the environment.
 The immense heat and diabolical pressure needed to produce a one-carat diamond are compared to the energy of a volcanic eruption.
 The energy required to synthesize a diamond can go as high as 1,000 kWh per carat, depending on the production method.
 That does not chime well with false claims about zero carbon footprint.
 To learn more, watch the 2022 documentary Nothing Lasts Forever.

 Lab-grown diamonds are priced 70-80% less than a natural equivalent.
 For example, as of May 2023, a two-carat ideal-cut lab-grown diamond graded D-F/VVS retails for approximately $3,000, while its natural counterpart sells for approximately 25K.
 Currently, lab-grown diamonds are priced according to the 4C’s: cut, clarity, color, and carat weight, with rates pegged to the natural price list.
 Undoubtedly this arrangement will change in the future, and lab diamond prices will become independent.
 Their prices depend only on the manufacturing cost profit, while natural prices reflect diamonds’ scarcity.
 While natural diamonds trade in a wide spectrum of colors and clarity grades, the low lab-grown prices narrow the selection to a few top grades.
 We expect eventually lab-grown diamonds to settle into 2-3 quality categories, where low grades become obsolete.
 Putting silly superstitions to rest, a lab-grown diamond will save tons of money compared to natural.